airicyu/soma_token_vault/README.md

 ### Install/Setup

 1. Make sure you have installed Rust.
 2. Make sure you have installed Solana-CLI.
+(Update Anchor.toml's toolchain solana_version to your local solana version, recommend 1.18.x)
 3. Make sure you have installed Anchor-CLI.
 (0.29.0)
 4. Checkout this program.
 5. "npm i" to install.